 So what types of financial reports show banks or buyers the health and wealth of your business?
 Or how do you personally figure out how well your company is doing at any given time?

 Obviously, doodles on a napkin aren’t going to cut it.
-This is where our company management systems come into play.
+This is where our business management systems come into play.
 You’ll need to have a basic financial management system in place that allows you to compile facts and figures on a daily basis.
 Whether you use QuickBooks, Quicken, Sage, Microsoft Excel Spreadsheets, or an outsourced bookkeeper, the accounting system you use needs to be able to compile at least two different financial reports.

-Your CPA has most likely asked you to print your company’s balance sheet at the end of each year so that she can begin preparing your taxes.
+Your CPA has most likely asked you to print your company’s balance sheet at the end of each year so that they can begin preparing your taxes.
 But what does it show?
 Very simply, the balance sheet tracks your company’s assets and liabilities.
 It provides banks, buyers, or tax advisers a picture of what you own and what you owe.

 In detail, the balance sheet provides the following information about your company: